 Is it common to consider out-of-state schools?

-Over half of all types of transfers occur between schools within the same state, but the rest send transfer students over state lines.
-In fact, almost one in five students who start at a two-year institution and nearly one in four who begin at a public four-year institution move to a different state to change schools.
+Nearly 75% of all types of transfers occur between schools within the same state, but the rest send transfer students over state lines.
+In fact, almost one in five students who start at a two-year institution and over one in four who begin at a public four-year institution move to a different state to change schools.
 The statistics for students who transfer to private four-year schools in different states are much higher.
 Likewise, transfers can occur between public and private institutions, for-profit and nonprofit institutions, and full-time and part-time enrollment.
 Be aware that public schools are often more accepting of prior-earned credits than private, nonprofit institutions.
 If you are considering transferring to a private school, be extra vigilant about working with an advisor to ensure that as many of your credits as possible transfer with you.

 Should I visit my new prospective schools?